Foundation / Corporation

 Funds are available for Fellows to start anytime between March and September 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-All materials must be submitted electronically to firstname.lastname@example.org.
-Questions about the application process may be directed to the Smith Fellows program at the same email address.
+Questions about the application process may be directed to the Smith Fellows Program at email@example.com.

 USA: Alabama; Alaska; Arizona; Arkansas; California; Colorado; Connecticut; Delaware; Florida; Georgia; Hawaii; Idaho; Illinois; Indiana; Iowa; Kansas; Kentucky; Louisiana; Maine; Maryland; Massachusetts; Michigan; Minnesota; Mississippi; Missouri; Montana; Nebraska; Nevada; New Hampshire; New Jersey; New Mexico; New York City; New York; North Carolina; North Dakota; Ohio; Oklahoma; Oregon; Pennsylvania; Rhode Island; South Carolina; South Dakota; Tennessee; Texas; Utah; Vermont; Virginia; Washington, DC; Washington; West Virginia; Wisconsin; Wyoming

 Grants to Montana nonprofit organizations and government agencies for projects to decrease and prevent pollution throughout the state.
 Applicants are advised that required registrations must be completed prior to submitting a grant application.
 Funding is intended for t